Christmas in Norway: Common customs

-As usual in the western world, Christmas features Christmas dinner, decorated Christmas trees and the exchange of gifts.
+As usual in the western world, Christmas features Midnight Mass in parishes of the Church of Norway, Christmas dinner, decorated Christmas trees and the exchange of gifts.
 Gifts are brought by Julenissen ('Christmas Hob' or 'the Christmas Wight', who today appears identical to Santa Claus).

 Remnants of customs from the older agrarian society include decoration with boughs of green from spruce or fir, e.g. on the doormat, and a sheaf of wheat (julenek) hung outside.

 Food

 Culinary traditions vary regionally.
 In Northern and Western Norway, pinnekjøtt (ribs of mutton which are salted and dried, and some places also smoked, and then steamed) is a common dish, whereas lutefisk and cod are popular in Southern Norway.
 In Eastern Norway and Central Norway, pork rib roast is common, usually served with medisterkaker and medisterpølser (meatballs and sausages made of minced pork meat with suet).
 Turkey has recently made its way into the variety of cuisines enjoyed during jul.

 Other traditional foods are eaten at første juledags frokost, a Christmas Day luncheon where the household serves all available delicacies in a grand buffet.
 Families might serve several kinds of meat such as ham, fenalår (leg of lamb), cooked cured leg of lamb, pickled pigs' trotters, head cheese, mutton roll, pork roll, or ox tongue; and several kinds of fish such as smoked salmon, gravlax, rakfisk, and pickled herring.
 There will also be a range of cheeses and various types of jam.
 After the meal, tradition prescribes serving seven kinds of julebakst, pastries and coffee breads associated with the holiday.
 Gingerbread and gingerbread houses are commonly decorated with sugar frosting.
 In some instances, gingerbread cookies are used for decorating windows as well as the Christmas tree.
 Although originating in Sweden, strawberry-flavoured marshmallow Santa Claus candy called "juleskum" is also commonly eaten in Norway.

 On Christmas Eve, many families eat risengrynsgrøt, a type of rice porridge that includes a single almond, scalded of its skin to leave it white.
 Whoever gets the almond wins a prize, usually a marzipan pig.

 Brewing is closely associated with the preparations for jul, and most Norwegian breweries release a traditional Christmas beer, which is darker, stronger and more flavorful than the common Norwegian lagers.
 Breweries also produce a special soda, known as julebrus.
 Aquavit is also commonly served as a digestif to accompany the heavy, often fatty meals.